|333 Bath Street||#4|

 Average range for Glasgow School of Art entry requirements.
 Varies depending on the course.

-Ask a new question about Glasgow School of Art Reputation
+Ask a new question about Glasgow School of Art

 Read Glasgow School of Art Reviews

 The worst experience of my life!
 I came to Glasgow school of art excited by alumni who studied there and eager to meet lots of people but within a year of my studies the union bar shut down completely there were NO societies I could join (there were only the lgbtq+ soc which I couldn’t join as an ally and pornography society) so I joined certain societies at the uni of, but wasn’t allowed to join sports teams.
 I made next to no friends as everyone was caught up in the ‘image’ of the art students and closed off, if I went to a lecture in leggings and a hoodie I felt like I was getting dirty looks.
 My accommodation was soundproof and you could not hear when anything was going on, making it impossible to make any friends.
 It was truly the worst experience of my life and made me suicidal and I dropped out and transferred to a uni with over 300 societies, uni bars, etc and I’ve never been happier.
 I would never recommend gsa, the tutors even showed up half an hour late to tutorials!!